 Mitchell Borgida earned his MSW from Adelphi University in 1984 and a post-master’s certificate in advanced clinical social work in 1994.

-Dr. Cabin’s areas of expertise are gerontology, home health care, and hospice.
+Dr. Cabin’s areas of expertise are gerontology, home health care, hospice, program evaluation and management.
 He has authored numerous articles and made numerous presentations on the limits of Medicare coverage of Alzheimer's disease patients and the impact of for-profit ownership on home health care quality.

-He earned his JD from NYU Law School in 1972; an MA in sociology from The New School in 1973; an MSW from the University of Michigan in 2004; a PhD in social welfare from CUNY in 2009; and an MPH from CUNY in 2011.
-He currently is a DrPH candidate at CUNY.
+He earned his JD from NYU Law School in 1972; an MA in sociology from The New School in 1973; an MSW from the University of Michigan in 2004; a PhD in social welfare from CUNY in 2009; and an MPH from Hunter in 2011.

 Dr. Campanelli is a Clinical Psychologist licensed in both New York as well as New Jersey.
 Dr. Campanelli earned his doctorate in Clinical Psychology from Rutgers University, the Graduate School of Applied and Professional Psychology.